Anmollllll/Face-Recognition-Using-CNN/README.md

 detectface.py - detects the face and marks attendance if face is recognized.A csv file is created to store the attendance record

+Note: You need to have haarcascade_frontalface_default.xml file for using Haar Cascade to detect face